What is the Indoor Air Quality Procedure (IAQP)?

 How Do I Implement the IAQP?

 With largely in-room portable air purifiers in the market, how is the new performance-based ventilation procedure, or IAQP, possible?
-AirBox has recently introduced its line of High-Volume Purifiers (HVPs) that were specifically designed for the Indoor Air Quality Procedure.
-The units range from 2,000 to 9,000 CFM to cover large scale, multi-room, and whole-building purification depending on building design.
-With advanced filtration on board, the AirBox HVPs can effectively remove all design compounds and reduce outdoor air intake by 50%-90% resulting in immense yearly energy savings and a reduction in HVAC capacity in new construction.
+AirBox’s line of High-Volume Purifiers (HVPs) that are specifically designed for the Indoor Air Quality Procedure.
+The units range from 1,000 to 9,200 CFM to cover large scale, multi-room, and whole-building purification depending on building design.
+AirBox HVPs utilize advanced filtration to effectively remove all design compounds and reduce outdoor air intake by 50%-80%.
+As a result, this generates immense yearly energy savings and a reduction in HVAC capacity in new construction.

 Get Started: